mermaid-js/mermaid/docs/flowchart.md

 ```
 > **Success** The tooltip functionality and the ability to link to urls are available from version 0.5.2.

-Beginners tip with a full example using interactive links in html context:
+Beginners tip, a full example using interactive links in a html context:
 ```
 <body>
   <div class="mermaid">